 Cementing Stinger Operations Procedures

-In general, performing the job through drill pipe can prevent many problems related to cementing large casings types.
+In general, performing the job through drill pipe can prevent many problems related to cementing (Cementing in drilling) large casings types.
 The stab-in technique procedure, which can only be used on stationary rigs (land rigs and jack-up or platform rigs), are as follows: